 Pastor / Church Planter - Catania, Italy

-After observing the gospel's power for salvation in the life of his mother, Giuseppe was later converted and brought to an experiential knowledge of the mercy and forgiveness found only in Jesus Christ.
-Some time after his conversion he became very involved in evangelism and teaching, and eventually became an elder in his congregation.
-He is now leading a group of believers in a church plant in Catania, Italy.
+After observing the gospel’s power for salvation in the life of his mother, Giuseppe was later converted and brought to an experiential knowledge of the mercy and forgiveness found only in Jesus Christ.
+Sometime after his conversion, he became very involved in evangelism and teaching and eventually became an elder in his congregation.
+He is not leading a group of believers in a church plant in Catania, Italy.

 Testimony of Conversion

 I had a very good relationship with my mother until she was converted to Christ.
-From that very moment she became an enemy to me.
-She told me about the importance of having my sins forgiven by God and she also encouraged me to give my life to Him.
-Unlike before, late at night she waited for me to get home, and that annoyed me.
+From that very moment, she became an enemy to me.
+She told me about the importance of having my sins forgiven by God, and she also encouraged me to give my life to Him.
+Unlike before, she stayed up late, waiting for me to get home; and that annoyed me.
 My mother was really changed.
-God was in everything she did or spoke, but in my opinion this God had destroyed our relationship.
+God was in everything she did or spoke, but in my opinion, this God had destroyed our relationship.
 She was persistent with me, but that just irritated me more.
 She would always leave me little pieces of paper with some verses from the Bible written on them.
 I felt like a tormented man!

 Call to Ministry

 A few years after my conversion, I began to be engaged in an evangelistic ministry as well as in shepherding young people in my church.
-At that time I worked in the construction industry, but I devoted all my free time to my church and to my spiritual training.
-My wife Viviana and I, were not yet married, but we attended together a Bible school in Rome and also participated in several classes that were offered in various parts of Italy.
-We were both very dedicated to evangelism, and even went abroad to do mission trips when our work allowed us.
+At that time, I worked in the construction industry, but I devoted all my free time to my church and my spiritual training.
+My wife, Viviana, and I were not yet married, but we attended a Bible school in Rome together and also participated in several classes that were offered in various parts of Italy.
+We were both very dedicated to evangelism and even went abroad to do mission trips when our work allowed us.
 Our desire and passion to serve the Lord increased more and more, and so our pastor encouraged us to consider entering into full-time ministry.

-For eight years, until 2013, we worked at the Accademia Teologica (Theological Academy) and I had the opportunity to attend all the classes and courses.
+For eight years, until 2013, we worked at the Accademia Teologica (Theological Academy), and I had the opportunity to attend all the classes and courses.
 Our ministry also included our local church where I was an elder and also devoted myself to doing evangelism in the little town of Pennisi, where the academy is located.
-We integrated very well into the community among the people of Pennisi, and from the beginning they welcomed us respectfully and cordially, even though they seemed initially quite suspicious because of our faith.
-After some time the Lord opened several doors to preach His Word to many people.
-We also worked in the schools where our children attended, helping with some projects in order to create relationships with the teachers and with the parents of the students.
+We integrated very well into the community among the people of Pennisi, and from the beginning, they welcomed us respectfully and cordially even though they seemed initially quite suspicious because of our faith.
+After some time, the Lord opened several doors to preach His Word to many people.
+We also worked in the schools where our children attended, helping with some projects in order to create relationships with the teachers and the parents of the students.